RevadynDavion/EasyGym/README.md

 Loads a team from a gym

 `/gymteam clear`
 DANGER: CLEARS ALL POKEMON FROM PARTY

+`/gymteam upload`
+Uploads the user's party team to the gym

 ## Gyms